top of page

 Threatened habitats

 The Aberfan Disaster of 1966, where the collapse of a spoil tip above the village killed 144 people, 116 of which were children, changed the fortunes of many of South Wales’ colliery spoil tips.
-Understandably, many spoil tips were cleared after this devastating event amid fears of similar tragedies lying-in-wait.
-Those tips deemed stable remained, left undisturbed to naturally revegetate over time.
-Over this period, many tips have developed interesting flora and fauna assemblages, with many now supporting habitats and wildlife of considerable biodiversity value.

 • Development (housing and industrial)